bhawnagurjar27/Textutils.in/README.md

 # TextUtils

-It is a simple django project in which we can Analyze text.
+It is a simple Django project in which we can analyze text.